Oghenemaro1/second-git-demo/README.md

 # second-git-demo
  Second trial of first git tutorial

-took some time to recall to procedures.
+took some time to recall the procedures.